QODIO/selectator/README.md

     </tr>
 </table>

 CSS classes
 -----------
 Here is a list of all the css classes

 Class                         | Description
 ----------------------------- | ------------------------------------------------------------------------------
 selectator                    | This is the new select box.
-It has some extra clases called `single` and `multiple`, which tell if it is a multiple selection or single selection select box.
+It has some extra classes called `single` and `multiple`, which tell if it is a multiple selection or single selection select box.
 And also `results-visible` and `results-hidden` which tell if the results list is visible or not.
 `prefix_`chosen_items         | The holder for the chosen items.
 `prefix_`chosen_item          | The holder for the chosen item.
 `prefix_`chosen_item_title    | The title of the chosen item.